-Preliminary approved by the Supervisory Board Moscow Exchange 23 May 2025, Minutes No. 25
+Approved by the Annual General Shareholders Meeting of Moscow Exchange 26 June 2025, Minutes No. 74

 Moscow Exchange in brief

 - 5 Business model - 6 Statement from the Chairman of the Supervisory Board - 8 Statement from the Chief Executive Officer

 Moscow Exchange Group (the Group) is Russia's largest exchange holding company and operates Russia's only multi-functional trading platform for equities, bonds, derivatives, currencies, money market instruments, carbon units, precious metals and agricultural products.